Forricide/still-feel-alive/Chapter 12.md

 "That's fine."

 This is where the armoured man speaks up.
-"You are a precognitive, along with being able to teleport?"
+"Are you saying that you're a precognitive, along with being able to teleport?"

 Precognitive.
 Isn't there someone on their team that has that power?
-She struggles to remember.
+She tries to remember, gives up.
 "No. I can start looking for it."

-The man's mouth - the only visible portion of his face - straightens, a tight line.
+The man's mouth - the only visible portion of his face - tightens, a straight line.
 "Okay.
-But do not detonate the package here, do you understand?"
+But do not detonate the package here, do you understand?
+That would be a disaster."

 A nod.
-Then, under his continued attention: "Yes."
+Then, in the continued silence: "Yes."

-"I think this one would be best.
-Dragon?"
+"I think this one would be best."
+He gestures, already turning away, facing the woman in the screen.
+"What do you think, Dragon?"

 "Agreed."
 It's short and has a clear button on top.
 The button doesn't really fit in; it's almost ugly compared to the rest of the device, and looks like it's not entirely attached.
 "You will need to be within ten feet of Leviathan for this one to have any effect.
 We'll need to make sure there aren't any capes nearby when you use it, though.
 I can keep track of that for you."